IAMRAVIRAJESH/BillEasy/README.md

 - Node.js 18 or higher
 - PostgreSQL
 - Redis (for BullMQ)
+- Docker desktop

 ### Installation

-1. Clone the repository - git clone https://github.com/yourusername/BillEasy.git and move to main directory using the command "cd file-upload-service"
+1. Clone the repository - git clone https://github.com/yourusername/BillEasy.git and move to main directory using the command "cd BillEasy"

 2. Install dependencies - run "npm install"

 3. Set up environment variables - Edit .env with your configuration

-4. Setup redis server using docker - run "docker run -d --name redis-stack-server -p 6379:6379 redis/redis-stack-server:latest" in terminal after running docker desktop
+4. Setup redis server using docker - run "docker run -d --name redis-stack-server -p 6379:6379 -p 8001:8001 redis/redis-stack-server:latest" in terminal after running docker desktop.
+8001:8001 is port where redis GUI is running so we can visualize what is happening in redis.

 4. Build the TypeScript code - npm run build